developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/programmers-guides/ng-simulscan/index.md

 ### 5. Use Content Provider

+It is required to use DataWedge's content provider to acquire, process, and output the data from document capture.
+Within the DataWedge profile, enable **Use Content Providers** option under Intent Output.
 Follow the [Content Provider Programmer's Guide](../../programmers-guides/content-provider/) to retrieve and process the acquired data so it can be output to the application.

 <br>